d-h-c/bioaid_covid_biomarkers/README.md

-This is code for the analysis in the paper:
+This is code for the analysis performed by Heather R. Jackson for the paper:

 # Differentiation of COVID-19 from other emergency infectious disease presentations using whole blood transcriptomics then rapid qPCR: a case-control and observational cohort study